DemonRem/ChartsFinder/README.md

 # Source code

-To run the source code, you need to install Python 3, PyGObject, NotifySend, Requests and BeautifulSoup4 libraries.
+To run the source code, you need to install Python 3, PyQt5, Requests and BeautifulSoup4 libraries.
-For Windows: put notify-send.exe in same folder contains ChartsFinder.py.

 Download the source code of the last version from releases, set ChartsFinder.py as executable and run it.
 It should work without any problems on all systems.

 # About

-This program made of a years of self-learning Python and GTK+ 3.
-I tried to make it simple as possible, so new Python and GTK 3 programmers can edit it easily.
-If you have any questions, don’t hesitate to contact me on abbodmar@gmail.com.
+This program made of Python 3 and Qt 5 through PyQt5.
+I tried to make it simple as possible, so new Python and Qt 5 programmers can edit it easily.
+If you have any questions, don’t hesitate to contact me on [abbodmar@gmail.com](mailto:abbodmar@gmail.com?subject=Charts%20Finder)

 I hope you enjoy the program as much as I enjoyed while making it.